microsoft/vscode-azurecontainerapps/README.md

 The following functionalities are not supported in the web version of the extension:
 - Deploying to ACA through the Docker extension
 - Deploying via `Build from project remotely using Azure Container Registry`
+- Deploying via `Deploy Project from Workspace...` and its derivatives

 ## Create your first container app